Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 #### rowClick event

-Emitted when user clicks a row.
+Emitted when the user clicks a row.

 Event properties: